jgwhite/math-ui-research/README.md

 “Finite State Transducer” sounds so cool it must be good.

+> Keywords: Mathematical Information Retrieval (MIR), Query
+> Auto-Complete (QAC)

+Reading papers is a good way to learn terms to google for!

+> While QAC for text input is a well-studied topic, QAC for math
+> formula still remains an open research problem [4, 5].

+4 and 5 refer to [Approach0][5] and [Symbolab][6], both extremely
+interesting projects for math education.

+> A challenge for math QAC is that the input in search boxes is not
+> straightforward compared with plain text.
+Without a graphical
+> interface where math equations can be drawn, a LATEX-like syntax is
+> usually adopted.

+LaTeX truly is the lingua franca of math on the web.

+> Another challenge is the data structure used to store math formulae
+> to facilitate searching.
+Similar to an inverted index, the
+> prefix-tree is a commonly used data structure to store associations
+> between prefix and query completions.
+These trees provide efficient
+> lookups by matching prefixes.

+TODO: Learn how to implement prefix tree and related procedures.

+> In this study, We use the NTCIR-12 Wikipedia corpus, containing
+> 580,068 formulae to evaluate different QAC systems.

+I could use this corpus too.
+I wonder if it can be easily downloaded?

+> We define a baseline for Math QAC by evaluating these auto-complete
+> strategies using NTCIR-12 MathIR benchmark.

+I don’t really know what “baseline” means in this context.
+I guess “performance” of known algorithms with no additional optimization?

 ## Ideas for Further Investigation

 - What does Wolfram do?